Acizza/anup/README.md

 * Options to rate, put on hold, and drop a series after playing an episode
 * Automatically handles watching a series that has already been dropped, put on hold, or completed
 * Automatically sets the start and end date of a series
-* Support for episode files that have multiple seasons merged together
+* Support for series that have multiple seasons merged together

+The program is developed for Linux and Windows, with Linux being the primary platform.
+Base macOS support is included but untested.

-# Usage
+# Playing An Anime
-First, please ensure the names of your legally obtained episodes resemble that of a \*cough\* torrent \*cough\*.
-The program can detect multiple layouts that are commonly used, such as:

-* `[Group] Series Title - 01.mkv`
-* `[Group]_Series_Title_-_01.mkv`
-* `[Group] Series Title - 01 [1080p].mkv`
-* `Series Title - 01.mkv`

-To watch a series, you will need to specify the path to it with the `-p` flag.
-This only needs to be provided once if you decide to specify a name for the series.
-For example, if you want to watch Toradora and want to save it as "tora", you can launch the program like so:
+Whenever you want to watch a series through the program for the first time, you will need to specify the path to it with the `-p` flag.
+To avoid having to specify the path to the series every time you want to play it, you can give the series a custom name.
+For example, to watch Toradora and save it as "tora", you can launch the program like so:
 * Linux: `anup.sh tora -p <path to episodes>`
 * Windows: `anup.exe tora -p <path to episodes>`
 * macOS: `anup tora -p <path to episodes>`